Queue-Fair/magento/README.md

     composer update
 ```

-6) This will create a new folder `/path/to/magento/vendor/queue-fair/magentoadapter` - and next edit `vendor/queue-fair/magentoadapter/queue-fair-adapter.php`
+6) This will create a new folder `/path/to/magento/vendor/queue-fair/magentoadapter` - and next edit `vendor/queue-fair/magentoadapter/QueueFairConfig.php`

 ```
-    nano vendor/queue-fair/magentoadapter/queue-fair-adapter.php
+    nano vendor/queue-fair/magentoadapter/QueueFairConfig.php
 ```

-7) At the top of `queue-fair-adapter.php` set your account name and account secret to the account System Name and Account Secret shown on the Your Account page of the Queue-Fair portal.
+7) At the top of `QueueFairConfig.php` set your account name and account secret to the account System Name and Account Secret shown on the Your Account page of the Queue-Fair portal.

-8) Change the `settingsFileCacheLocation` in queue-fair-adapter.php to match the folder path from Step 1)
+8) Change the `settingsFileCacheLocation` to match the folder path from Step 1)

 9) Note the `settingsFileCacheLifetimeMinutes` setting - this is how often your web server will check for updated settings from the Queue-Fair queue servers (which change when you hit Make Live).
 The default value is 5 minutes.
 You can set this to -1 to disable local caching but **DON'T DO THIS** on your production machine/live queue with real people, or your server may collapse under load.